RitaHijazi/Semantic-based-Text-Simplification/README.md

 ```
 **./Automatic Evaluation Outputs**

-Outputs of the systems for the 91 transformed sentences automatically evaluated from the test corpus of [HSplit](https://arxiv.org/abs/1810.05022).
+Outputs of the systems for the 91 transformed sentences automatically evaluated from the test corpus of Hsplit ([repo](https://github.com/eliorsulem/HSplit-corpus) and [paper](https://arxiv.org/pdf/1810.05022.pdf)).

 The source, the reference sentences as well as the outputs for HSplit and the evaluated systems outputs can be found at
 https://github.com/feralvam/easse/tree/master/easse/resources/data